David Michael & Co.: History

-In 1896, David Michael & Co. started as a partnership between Herman Hertz, an Atlantic City bar owner and David Michael, a salesman for the Fleer Chewing Gum Company in Philadelphia.
+David Michael & Co. was started in 1896 by Herman Hertz (an Atlantic City bar owner) and David Michael (a salesman for the Fleer Chewing Gum Company), in Philadelphia, Pennsylvania.

-During that same period, brothers Eli and Robert Rosenbaum and Walter Rosskam formed the R&R Chemical Company, which made cigar wrappers and cigar binding fluids.
-In 1920, they approached Michael to purchase some gums for their cigar wrapping base.
-Michael had developed a product called “Michael’s Mixevan,” a vanilla powder to sell to the ice cream industry.
-Michael proposed that he, Rosskam and the Rosenbaums become partners.
+Contemporaneously, brothers Eli and Robert Rosenbaum, with Walter Rosskam, formed the R&R Chemical Company, which made cigar wrappers and cigar binding fluids.

+In 1920, they approached the David Michael company to purchase some gums for their cigar wrapping base.
+David Michael had developed a product called “Michael’s Mixevan,” a vanilla powder to sell to the ice cream industry.
+David Michael proposed that he, Rosskam and the Rosenbaums become partners.

 Michael died in 1935, and ownership of David Michael & Co. passed to Rosskam and the Rosenbaum brothers.
 Throughout the 20th Century, the company expanded its product line, moved from Center City Philadelphia to the city’s Northeast, and opened operations overseas.

-After World War Two Walter Rosskam's sons George and Bill completed their military service and joined the business.
-George focused on operations and Bill on sales and both became Vice Presidents.
-Robert's son Edward joined after college and later became President and eventually Chairman.
+After World War II, Walter Rosskam's sons George and Bill completed their military service and joined the business.
+George focused on operations, and Bill on sales; both became Vice Presidents.
+Robert's son Edward joined after college; he would later became President, and eventually Chairman.

-David Michael & Co. remained a family-owned business, with members of the Rosskam and Rosenbaum families in control of operations until 2016, when no one in the fourth generation of the families were interested in joining the team and the third generation decided it was time to sell.
-Executive Vice President Operations, George Rosskam, President and COO Skip Rosskam, Executive Vice President and Chief Information Officer Stuart Rosenbaum, and Executive Vice President Steve Rosskam were the last family members to lead the company.
+David Michael & Co. remained a family-owned business, with members of the Rosskam and Rosenbaum families in control of operations until 2016, when no one in the fourth generation of the families was interested in continuing the company and the third generation decided it was time to sell.

+The last original Rosskam descendants to run David Michael & Co. were Skip Rosskam (President and Chief Operations Officer), George Rosskam (Executive Vice President, Operations), Stuart Rosenbaum (Executive Vice President and Chief Information Officer), and Steve Rosskam (Executive Vice President).